New downtown official follows her heart back to Hastings

 Arrington-Williams is taking that passion for downtown Hastings to a whole new level as the new director of both the Downtown Center Association and the Business Improvement District.

-Now married with two small children, Arrington-Williams spent two years working as the development and marketing director for the Stuhr Museum Foundation from 2020-in Grand Island before feeling the pull to return to Hastings.
+Now married with two small children, Arrington-Williams spent two years working as the development and marketing director for the Stuhr Museum Foundation in Grand Island from 2020-22 before feeling the pull to return to Hastings.

-Arrington-Williams succeeds longtime downtown business owner Tammy Orthmann as head of the Downtown Center Association (DTCA).
+Arrington-Williams succeeds longtime downtown business owner Tammy Orthmann as head of the Downtown Center Association.

 “She was with the Downtown Center Association for four years prior to my time here, and that was all while also operating a successful business and storefront,” she said of Orthmann’s Bath Bliss Gifts.

-Orthmann was reading to hand over the reins, and Arrington-Williams was ready to move back to working in Hastings.
+Orthmann was ready to hand over the reins, and Arrington-Williams was ready to move back to working in Hastings.

-Arrington-Williams described the DTCA as a membership group of passionate business owners in the designated downtown area who promote the downtown through hosting various events throughout the year including large events like Junk Street and Celebration of Lights and smaller regular events like the cocktail challenges held quarterly.
+Arrington-Williams described DTCA as a membership group of passionate business owners in the designated downtown area who promote the downtown through hosting various events throughout the year, including large events like Junk Street and Celebration of Lights and smaller regular events like the cocktail challenges held quarterly.

 “It’s a lot, and that’s something we talked about as an association, is people just think the city puts on Celebration of Lights,” she said.

-That, however, is not the case.
-All of those events, including the very large and very popular Celebration of Lights and downtown trick-or-treating events, are hosted, organized and run by the Downtown Center Association and its members.
+That, however, isn’t the case.
+All of those events, including the large and popular Celebration of Lights and downtown trick-or-treating events, are hosted, organized and run by the Downtown Center Association and its members.

 The Downtown Center Association focuses on events and promotion of the downtown while the Business Improvement District, which Arrington-Williams also now leads, focuses more on the beautification, maintenance and general promotion of the downtown.